 I really enjoyed this book.
 The fast pace of events and adventure make this a great page-turner while the depth of characters and the themes, messages and morals threaded throughout, as well as the links that can be made to traditional fairy tales and legends, provide opportunities for rich reflection and discussion.
 As a bonus, there is a great little quiz included at the end which readers can take to see which character they most closely match and what their character’s strengths and important lessons might be.

-I would suggest that A Pinch of Magic is most suitable for readers in Years 8+.
+I would suggest that A Pinch of Magic is most suitable for readers in lower secondary.
 I would particularly recommend it as a text with strong female role models.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.